-definition and the Griggs definition appears to be the addition of the word "substantial" to the bill's definition.
-This does not appear to be an important difference in practice: Even the Wards Cove Court seems to imply that the relationship needs to be "substantial," when it holds that an "insubstantial justification ... will not suffice."
-Furthermore, the bill's definition is consistent with the stronger definitions applied by many lower courts before the Wards Cove decision (see discussion above).
+61 Wards Cove v.
+Atonio 109 S.Ct. at 2126.

+Wards Cove decision (see discussion above).
 It also seems much more in keeping with the spirit of pre-Wards Cove (and Watson) Supreme Court (and lower court) decisions that emphasized business necessity than does the Wards Cove definition, requiring the challenged practice to serve, "in a significant way, the legitimate employment goals of the employer," which emphasizes business justification.

 Some would argue with Justice O'Connor that the Supreme Court's confirmation that disparate impact analysis can be applied to subjective employment practices in and of itself fundamentally changed disparate impact analysis.
-If this were true, then there is no real sense in which the effects of law, after Watson, could be exactly the same as they were before Wards Cove, unless Watson's extension of disparate impact analysis to subjective employment practices were overturned or limited by Congress.
-However, it should be remembered, that although the Watson case was the first time that the Supreme Court had expressly stated that subjective practices could be challenged using disparate impact theory, many circuits had allowed disparate impact challenges of subjective employment practices well before the Watson decision.
-In these circuits at least, Section 4 will largely reinstate the way employment discrimination law was practiced before Wards Cove.
-Furthermore, the Uniform Guidelines have long required that all job selection procedures, not just objective selection procedures, be validated if they have an adverse impact.
-63
+If this were true, then there is no real sense in which the effects of the law. after Watson, could be exactly the same as they were before Wards Cove, unless Watson's extension of disparate impact analysis to subjective employment practices were overturned or limited by Congress.
+However, it should be remembered that, although the Watson case was the first time that the Supreme Court had expressly stated that subjective practices could be challenged using disparate impact theory, many circuits had allowed disparate impact challenges of subjective employment practices well before the Watson decision.
+In these circuits at least, section 4 will largely reinstate the way employment discrimination law was practiced before Wards Cove.
+Furthermore, the Uniform Guidelines have long required that all job selection procedures, not just objective selection procedures, be validated if they have an adverse impact.62